kdkorthauer/rat_imprintome/allele_imbalance_limma.md

     ## [1] 20

-There are 20 significant hits in EB.
+There are 20 significant hits in EB

-First we’ll pull out the results for significant allele effects in EPC:
+Let’s pull out the results for significant allele effects in EPC:

 ``` r
 # pull out test for EPC